mui/material-ui/packages/pigment-css-react/README.md

 ### Theming

-Theming is an **optional** feature that lets you reuse the same values, such as colors, spacing, and typography, across your application.
-It is a plain object of any structure that you can define in your config file.

-> **💡 Good to know**:
->
-> The **theme** object is used at build time and does not exist in the final JavaScript bundle.
-This means that components created using Pigment CSS's `styled` can be used with React Server Components by default while still getting the benefits of theming.
+> 💡 The theme object is used at build time and does not exist in the final JavaScript bundle; this means that components created using the `styled` function are compatible with React Server Components.

+Theming is an optional feature that lets you reuse values such as colors, spacing, and typography across your application.
+The theme is a plain object that can take any structure, which is defined in your config file.

 For example, in Next.js, you can define a theme in the `next.config.js` file like this: